-Production/Management of
+Production/Management of \

 Production methods and management practices of domesticated livestock species including nutrition, reproduction, housing, health and specialized care of a particular species.
-Course is repeatable for study of avian, beef cattle, dairy cattle (includes a lab), equine (includes a lab), porcine, and wool and lamb production.
+Course is repeatable for study of dairy cattle, equine, poultry and small livestock.
+Two lectures and one lab per week.
 Fall, Spring